ethereum-optimism/optimism/specs/safe-liveness-checking.md

 A `LivenessModule` is also created which does the following:

-1. Has a function `removeOwner()` that anyone may call to specify an owner to be removed from the Safe.
+1. Has a function `removeOwners()` that anyone may call to specify one or more owners to be removed from the Safe.
 1. The Module would then check the `LivenessGuard.lastLive()` to determine if the signer is eligible for removal.